 Many options for food within the hotel: Room service is available from breakfast through dinner.
 For a light breakfast, a cart is located in the hallway and serves Verve coffee and danish pastries until 11 am.

-Thursday through Sunday, Jack Patio is opened for outdoor dining with heat lamps and live music.
+Thursday through Sunday, Jack Patio is opened for outdoor dining.

 Dream Inn Hotel is currently offering great packages.
 Check the website.

 Due to the pandemic, please check opening hours as they depend on the county rules, here are the updated rules

 Walnut Avenue Cafe – The reference for American breakfast and lunch.
 Very central with a nice terrace in the sun.
 Friendly service.

 Beach Street Café – Casual outdoor breakfast place by the beach.
 Sip your coffee while looking at the beach volley players.